Symmetry-Protected Topological Entanglement: Introduction

 Symmetry-Protected Topological (SPT) order is a new kind of order at zero temperature which cannot be described by the traditional Landau paradigm of symmetry breaking \cite{Clas-Wen,Clas-Wen2,Pollman-Turner2, Schuch-Cirac}.
 Different SPT orders remain distinct from each other in the presence of an appropriate symmetry.
-However, there is no local order parameter to distinguish SPT ordered phases from the trivial phase, and furthermore SPT ordered phases do not exhibit long-range order between distant sites.
-First known example of a SPT phase is the Haldane phase of the antiferromagnetic spin chains with odd integer spins, which is protected by the $\mathbb{Z}_{2}\times\mathbb{Z}_{2}$ symmetry corresponding to $\pi$ rotations around an orthogonal axis \cite{AKLT, Hidden-Sym,Pollman-Turner2}.
+However, there is no local order parameter to distinguish SPT ordered phases from the trivial phase.
+Also, SPT ordered phases do not exhibit long-range order between distant sites.
+First known example of a SPT phase is the Haldane phase of the antiferromagnetic spin chains with odd integer spins \cite{AKLT, Hidden-Sym}, which has been recently realized in several experiments (See e.g. \cite{Exp1, Exp2, Exp3, Exp4}).
+This phase is protected by the $D_2\simeq \mathbb{Z}_{2}\times\mathbb{Z}_{2}$ symmetry corresponding to $\pi$ rotations around a set of orthogonal axis.
+Recently SPT order has attracted a considerable amount of attention in quantum information community (See e.g. \cite{ElseBartlettDoherty, Jac, Else2012, Henry, Robert, Yoshida}).

-It is often claimed that (symmetry-protected) topological order of a ground state is fundamentally related to its entanglement structure.
-So, it is desirable to have order parameters which directly detect this entanglement structure.
-In fact, in the case of topological order, topological entanglement entropy can reveal the presence of topological order based on the entanglement properties of the ground state \cite{Paolo, Kitaev, Lev-Wen}.
-In this paper, we propose a new quantity, called \emph{SPT entanglement} (SPT-Ent), which detects SPT ordered phases based on their entanglement properties.
-We show that for Abelian symmetries and in the appropriate limits, SPT-Ent is a \emph{universal} quantity, i.e. in any arbitrary dimension it remains constant throughout a SPT phase, similar to the fact that topological entanglement entropy remains constant throughout a topological phase \cite{ Kitaev, Lev-Wen}.
-Furthermore, in the case of 1-dimensional systems we calculate SPT-Ent in the Matrix Product State (MPS) framework and we show that it always successfully detects the presence of SPT order.
-We also show that the concept of SPT-Ent leads us to a new interpretation of the string order parameters and a systematic method for extracting the relevant information about the phase from them.
+It is often said that (symmetry-protected) topological order is related to the entanglement structure of state.
+Hence, it is desirable to have order parameters which directly detect this entanglement structure.
+In fact, in the case of intrinsic topological order, topological entanglement entropy can reveal the presence of topological order based on the entanglement properties of the ground state \cite{Paolo, Kitaev, Lev-Wen}.

+In this paper, we propose a new quantity, called \emph{SPT-Entanglement}, which detects SPT ordered phases based on their entanglement properties.
+We show that for Abelian symmetries and in the appropriate limits, SPT-Entanglement is a \emph{universal} quantity in all dimensions, that is it remains constant throughout a SPT phase, similar to the fact that topological entanglement entropy remains constant throughout a topological phase \cite{ Kitaev, Lev-Wen}.
+Furthermore, in the case of 1-dimensional systems we calculate SPT-Entanglement in the Matrix Product State (MPS) framework, and show that it always successfully detects the presence of SPT order.
+We also show that there is an intriguing connection between the concept of SPT-Entanglement and the string order parameters.
+More precisely, we show that SPT-Entanglement can be expressed in terms of the Fourier transform of the string order parameters.